MicrosoftDocs/security/operations/siem-xdr-overview.md

-This guidance walks through the process of responding to a incident, starting with discovery in Microsoft Sentinel.
+This guidance walks through the process of responding to a incident, starting with discovery and triage in Microsoft Sentinel.

 With Microsoft Sentinel you can connect to any of the security sources using built-in connectors and industry standards.
 With its artificial intelligence you can correlate multiple low fidelity signals spanning multiple sources to create a complete view of ransomware kill chain and prioritized alerts.